textileio/community/docs/powergate/index.md

 #### Devnet

 The devnet provides a fast, fully functional, embedded Filecoin network that can be used for testing, building, or running continuous integratin.
-[Read more about running the Powergate on devnet or running the devnet with a standalone Lotus node](devnet.md).
+[Read more about running the Powergate on devnet or running the devnet to use the Lotus client directly](devnet.md).

 #### Testnet